Register Login

 • Rule of thumb: Should not be in the top 10 of V$SYSTEM_EVENT

-"Free buffer" waits are an indication that the DBWR processes are not writing changed blocks to the disk quickly enough.
+• Optimization steps: "Free buffer" waits are an indication that the DBWR processes are not writing changed blocks to the disk quickly enough.
 Therefore, check the Oracle I/O configuration as described in Note 793113.
-Also ensure that the Oracle buffer pool is large enough (refer to Note 789011).
+Also ensure that the Oracle buffer pool is large enough.

-If you determine that not all DBWR processes are continually active, dispite very large "free buffer" waits, you can reduce the Oracle parameter FAST_START_MTTR_TARGET as a test, to force the DBWR processes to become more active.
-However, bear in mind that reducing this parameter causes a greater write-load on the DBWR processes, which can be counterproductive.
+If you determine that not all DBWR processes are continually active, despite very large "free buffer" waits, you can reduce the Oracle parameter FAST_START_MTTR_TARGET as a test, to force the DBWR processes to become more active.
+However, bear in mind that reducing this parameter causes a greater write load on the DBWR processes, which can be counterproductive.

 Oracle 9i or lower: latch free